 - Course Title:

 - Social Movements

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 Intended Outcomes for the course

-Upon successful completion students should be able to:
+Upon completion of the course students should be able to:

 Outcome Assessment Strategies